MehmetMHY/cha/README.md

 - **Multi-line Input Mode**: Simplifies complex input directly into the CLI.
 - **Interactive and Non-interactive Modes**: Tailor your experience.
 - **Image Generation**: Generate custom images using OpenAI's image models.
+- **Estimate Tokens**: Option to estimate the token count for a file, string, or piped content.

 ## Getting Started